Danish Jewish Museum by Daniel Libeskind

 The museum – somewhat appropriately – takes up a part of the Royal Library that dates back to 1622.
 It was originally a boathouse by a navy basin that was later filled up and today makes the garden.

-One of the absolute top ‘starchitects’ of the past 30 years, Daniel Libeskind, designed the interior exhibition space.
+One of the absolute top international ‘starchitects’ of the past 30 years, Daniel Libeskind, designed the interior exhibition space.
 He is a Polish American of Jewish heritage and designed the enormous Jewish Museum in Berlin.

 Typically, historic and cultural layers inspire his designs.
 He often interprets references to events, ideas, and connections, by mapping them as a geometric underlay for the actual spacial design.
 It is a highly intellectual process of deep analysis and interpretation.